identity-managed/website/content/blog/custom-attributes-in-entra-id-use-cases.md

 * more control over the lifecycle of the Extension
 * discoverability of schema extensions

-I am not certain that I view the discoverability of schema extensions everywhere in the world as a plus because it means that if I (or my application) can write to a user then I can start using Schema Extensions defined in other tenants.
+A﻿lthough, I am not certain that I view the discoverability of schema extensions everywhere in the world as a plus because it means that if I (or my application) can write to a user then I can start using Schema Extensions defined in other tenants.
 This is bad because I have not found a practical way to discover which Schema Extensions are in use in a particular tenant.
 To find which Schema Extensions are in use in an Entra ID tenant you have to query Graph for each resource type for each Schema Extension property that is discoverable.
 Yikes!
 If someone knows a way please tell the world (and me)!

 A﻿t least with Directory Extensions you only have to go through the Enterprise Applications in your tenant as opposed to the whole world and then query Graph for each resource type.
 Not easy but it could be worse.